 The people in the campsite next to you arrive

 in a float plane.
 Yukon Territory and Alaska

 have many small communities that can only be

 reached by plane.
 Small bush planes are

 The tallest plants all the way out to the horizon barely reach up to your knees because you are now in the tundra.
 This makes hanging your food bag in a tree to keep it away from bears rather difficult.
 Creative solutions are needed.
-I hang my bag from a bridge one night and stash it in the back of a bear-proof trash container several times.
+I hang my bag from a bridge one night and stash it in the back of bear-proof trash containers several times.

 Bridges are built with wood decks because steel and concrete expand and contract too much to survive the extreme range from hottest summer to coldest winter.